 Open Enrollment is the period of time when individuals may enroll in health insurance coverage or make changes to their existing coverage.
-Open Enrollment will run from November 1, 2019 to December 15, 2019.
+Open Enrollment for the 2022 plan year ran from November 1, 2021 to January 15, 2022, and is now closed.
 Getting the right information can help you choose the right health insurance for you and your family.
 We all know health insurance can be complicated.
 There are differences in what is covered and what you will have to pay out of pocket.
-Here are some questions to ask yourself before you start to look for insurance.
+Here are some questions to ask yourself before you start to look for insurance:

 - Why do I need health insurance?

 - Is the plan with the lowest premium really the most affordable?

 - Who am I buying health insurance for?
 Do I need insurance for just me or my family, or both?